my5G/OPlaceRAN/README.md

 - Edit file [ran_v1alpha1_randeployer.yaml](k8s-operator/config/samples/ran_v1alpha1_randeployer.yaml) and change the coreIP parameter to the address we copied in the previous step:

-- And start chain a applying custom resource RANDeployer with command:
+- And start to chain an applying custom resource RANDeployer with the command:

 ```sh
 kubectl apply -f k8s-operator/config/samples/ran_v1alpha1_randeployer.yaml
 ```

-### Now label RAN nodes
+### Now label RAN nodes.

 Running more complex topologies:
 Now label the nodes that will be able to receive the VNFs from the RAN.
 In example bellow nodes1 and 2 are used to master.
 Other are used to run RAN VNFs nodes.